-The Keffiyeh or shemagh is a traditional headdress of Middle Eastern countries made from a square cotton scarf.
-It is worn by Arab people, Iranic nomads, especially the Kurdish people, and the Mizrahi Jews.
+The Keffiyeh, or shemagh, is a traditional headdress made from a square cotton scarf.
+Historically, Middle Easterners have worn it because it is practical in harsh environments.
+It is also worn by Arabs, Iranian nomads, especially the Kurdish people, and Mizrahi Jews.

-The word Keffiyeh means the city of Kufa, which is an Iraqi town on the Euphrates River.
+Keffiyeh means the city of Kufa, an Iraqi town on the Euphrates River.
 Keffiyeh is also called as 'hattah', 'mashadah', 'cemedani', or 'chafiye'.

 Keffiyeh is worn in arid regions to protect the skin against sand, dust, and sunburn.
 It has a woven checkerboard pattern that makes it distinctive from other cloth.
 It is said that the pattern originated in an ancient Mesopotamian representation of grain or fishing nets.